jump-dev/JuMP.jl/docs/src/style.md

 Therefore, aim to keep line lengths under 80 characters by breaking lines for maximum readability (examples are given in the [Line breaks](@ref) section), but don't treat this as a hard rule.

+We make exceptions for

+ - URLs
+ - path names
+ - long string constants not containing whitespace
+ - lines for which breaking over multiple lines worsens readability

 #### Line breaks